simopier/QuantifyingHydrideMicrostructure/RHF_Validation_ImageJ_Measurements/MATLAB_tutorial.md

  message = sprintf('You have the the Image Processing Toolbox.');
 end
 ```
-To install the toolbox, visit [this page](https://www.mathworks.com/matlabcentral/answers/101885-how-do-i-install-additional-toolboxes-into-an-existing-installation-of-matlab) for instructions.
+To install the toolbox, if you have a recent version, on the main MATLAB window, go to __Home>Adds-Ons>Get Adds-Ons__ and find the Image processing toolbox.
+Otherwise, visit [this page](https://www.mathworks.com/matlabcentral/answers/101885-how-do-i-install-additional-toolboxes-into-an-existing-installation-of-matlab) for instructions.

 ## 1 - Download the MATLAB code